MustafaPitt/JimCopyV1.2/README.md

 recently and rename it too.

 ### Instructions:
-1- run the jar file
+ - run the jar file
-2- add the directory that want to rename by copy paste the directory path
+ - add the directories that want to rename their files by copy paste the directory path